This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

-Whether you travel a lot, or you’re just looking for a unique location for a special event — like a wedding, New Year’s Eve, birthday celebration, or some other milestone — these one-of-a-kind Tennessee hotels are worth splurging for.
+Whether you travel a lot, or you’re just looking for a unique location for a special event — like a wedding, New Year’s Eve, birthday celebration, or some other milestone — these one-of-a-kind hotels in Tennessee are worth splurging for.

-Following are 8 of Tennessee’s most unique hotels.
+Following are 8 of most unique hotels in Tennessee.

 Each of them combines the perfect mix of Southern hospitality with the best of modern hotel amenities.